A-French-PngHash/Twixer/Server/doc.md

 Search for a specific string among users and tweet.
 Users are sorted according to number of followers.
 Relevant tweets are ordered according to the order_tweets-by field.
 Limits at 20 users and 50 tweets.

 Parameters in headers:
 - search-string
 - order-by : ["date", "popularity", "number_of_response"]
 - user-limit
 - user-offset
 - tweet-limit
 - tweet-offset

+Optional parameters in headers:
+- token (to get more data about the tweet)

 returns :
 {"users":[], "tweets":[]}